Egyptian Carved Candle Stick Holders | Early 20th Century

 Condition

-Both candlestick holders are in excellent condition, with delicate carvings preserved and only minor wear consistent with age.
-The rich bone surface shows subtle patina that enhances their authenticity and character.
-The later black bases ensure secure display while complementing their timeless aesthetic.
+Both candlestick holders remain in excellent condition with finely preserved carving and minor wear consistent with age.
+The bone surfaces display a subtle natural patina, and the modern black bases provide secure support for display.

 Height: 9.25 in each